AlmaLinux/albs-web-server/README.md

 # System overview

+AlmaLinux Build System Web-Server (albs-web-server) is designed to control multiple Build System's processes like build, sign and release packages.
+Web-Server maintains the following functionality:
+* Creates, restarts and deletes builds;
-AlmaLinux Build System Web-Server (albs-web-server) is designed to control multiple Build System processes like build, sign and release packages.
-Depending on a request, Web-Server assigns a build from the queue as a task for the [Build Node](https://github.com/AlmaLinux/albs-node) or the [Sign Node](https://github.com/AlmaLinux/albs-sign-node).
+* Depending on a request, Web-Server assigns a build from the queue as a task for the [Build Node](https://github.com/AlmaLinux/albs-node), the [Test System](https://github.com/AlmaLinux/alts), the [Sign Node](https://github.com/AlmaLinux/albs-sign-node).
+When the task is done, Web-Server gathers the result.
-Web-server receives a request from the Build Node, and if there is an idle (not started) task, it sends this task to the Build Node.
+  * Web-server receives a request from the Build Node, and if there is an idle (not started) task, it sends this task to the Build Node.
 It also works with `failed` and `started` statuses depending on a build result from the Build Node.
+After the build task is successfully completed, the Web Server schedules this task to the Test System.
+  * When testing the package is successfully completed, Web-Server sends it to the Sign Node and releases the signed package to production repositories.
-Web-server allows to maintain platforms for builds - you can add a new platform with architectures.
-Authorization to the Web-server is via GitHub.
-It makes it possible for a user to maintain builds, create, delete, etc.
+* Web-server allows maintaining platforms for builds - you can add a new platform with architectures.
+It also manages distributions, repositories and signing keys.
+* Authorization to the Web-server is via GitHub.
+* Web-Server has the Multilib support via beholder and noarch support to copy noarch packages throughout architectures.
+* Web-Server sync production repositories into Build System's Pulp.
-Web-server works with `gitea_listener` and `git_cacher`.
+* Web-server works with `gitea_listener`, `git_cacher` and Pulp.

-Web-server also works with PULP.

 Mentioned tools and libraries are required for ALBS Web-Server to run in the current state:
-* PostgreSQL == 13
+* PostgreSQL == 13 - database
-* Pulp
+* Pulp - artifacts storage (packages, repositories, distributions, etc.)
-* Redis
+* Redis - storage for source repositories info and frontend info cache
 * Nginx
 * Docker
 * Docker-compose
+* Python 3.9
+* FastAPI - REST API framework
+* SQLAlchemy - database ORM
+* PostgreSQL 13 - database
+* Alembic - database schema migration tool;

 # Config